-Construction activities on sites can generate dust which if unmanaged can cause disturbance to neighbouring properties.
-Dust generation should be prevented if possible, suppressed or contained where unavoidable.
+- Construction activities on sites can generate dust which, if unmanaged, can cause disturbance to neighbouring properties.
+Dust generation should be prevented, if possible, suppressed or contained where unavoidable. - Identify all operations likely to generate dust and establish the best techniques required to control dust emissions. - Demolition techniques provide a brief explanation and detail dust suppression techniques. - Damping down is this proposed and what equipment (including water supply) will be provided to facilitate this. - Monitoring visual checks by whom, frequency of checks, responding to complaints.
+Provide examples of check sheets. - Waste management provide details and locations of any planned storage of sitewon material (e.g. topsoil, demolition waste, contaminated ground) and construction materials.
+Detail measures to control material stockpiles to prevent dust reentrainment (e.g. the use of bays, sheeting or keeping damp). - Materials handling on site undertake an assessment and provide details of any onsite material handing that is required.
+Is there to be any on site processing e.g.

-- Identify all operations likely to generate dust and establish the best techniques required to control dust emissions. - Demolition techniques provide a brief explanation and assessment why the technique selected minimises dust. - Damping down is this proposed and what equipment (including water supply) will be provided to facilitate this. - Monitoring performed visual checks by whom, frequency of checks, following complaints.
-Provide examples of check sheets to be filled in. - Waste management Provide details and locations of any planned storage of site won material (e.g. topsoil, demolition waste, contaminated ground) or construction materials.
-Measures to control of material stockpiles to prevent dust re-entrainment (e.g. the use of bays, sheeting or keeping damp). - Materials handling on site Undertake an assessment and provide details of any on site material handing that is required.
-Is there to be any on site processing e.g. concrete crushers, bioremediation, stone cutting etc?
-Wet cutting methods should be used where possible. - Avoid tracking vehicles over soft landscaped areas or install temporary hard roadways / trackway to prevent inevitable surface damage and spread of soil across the site.
+concrete crushers, bioremediation, stone cutting etc?
+Wet cutting methods should be used where possible.

-- Good housekeeping controlling and clearing spillages, reducing the need for stockpiling and/or controlling the size of stockpiles, environmental monitoring, regular site inspection. - Burning no waste should be burnt on site. - Sheeting of vehicles leaving site Muck away lorries should be securely sheeted before leaving site to prevent mud being deposited on the public highway.
-Identify who is responsible for checking this and liaising with hauliers? - Wheel washing Where possible vehicles should be kept to areas of hardstanding to avoid distribution of soil across sites and mud being deposited off site.
-If this is unavoidable what provisions are there for providing wheel washing facilities.
-Is there an adequate water supply and drainage? - Road sweepers Provide details of when and where to deploy road sweepers.
+- Avoid tracking vehicles over soft landscaped areas or install temporary hard roadways / trackway to prevent inevitable surface damage and spread of soil across the site. - Good housekeeping controlling and clearing spillages, reducing the need for stockpiling and/or controlling the size of stockpiles, environmental monitoring, regular site inspection. - Burning no waste should be burnt on site. - Sheeting of vehicles leaving site muck-away lorries should be securely sheeted before leaving site to prevent mud being deposited on the public highway.
+Identify who is responsible for checking this and liaising with hauliers. - Wheel washing where possible vehicles should be kept to areas of hardstanding to avoid distribution of soil across sites and mud being deposited off site.
+If this is unavoidable, what provisions are there for providing wheel washing facilities.
+Is there an adequate water supply and drainage. - Road sweepers provide details of when and where to deploy road sweepers.